Supplier of Triethylene glycol-TEG from Turkey and Dubai UAE

 Grade Purity Primary Applications

-Technical Grade 98-99% Gas dehydration, antifreeze, industrial solvents
+Technical Grade 98-99% Gas dehydration, antifreeze, and industrial solvents

 Electronic 99.99% Circuit board cleaning, electronics manufacturing